Gromov-Hausdorff Distance for Directed Spaces: Directed Gromov--Hausdorff Distance

+In this subsection all the directed metric spaces $(\X, \dZ^X)$ are assumed to be bounded.
+Moreover, whenever we assume boundedness for $\X$, it implicitly refers to the the zigzag distance $\dZ^X$.

-The identity from Equation \eqref{eq:kalton} connects the Gromov--Hausdorff distance with distortion and codistortion, two quantities associated with maps between spaces.
-It is often useful, as it provides bounds for otherwise notoriously difficult-to-compute Gromov--Hausdorff distance (see, for example,~\cite{adams2022gromov,lim2021gromov}).
+The identity from \cref{eqn:kalton} connects the Gromov--Hausdorff distance with distortion and codistortion, two quantities associated with maps between spaces.
+It is very useful, as it provides bounds for otherwise notoriously difficult-to-compute Gromov--Hausdorff distance; see, for example,~\cite{adams2022gromov,lim2021gromov}.
 We explore whether a similar connection exists for d-spaces.

+\begin{remark} Observe that, as an immediate consequence of \thmref{gh-vs-dgh}, we obtain equivalent definitions of the directed Gromov-Hausdorff distance between directed metric spaces.
+First, as a consequence of \cref{eqn:kalton}, we obtain the following when $\X$ and $\Y$ are bounded: